 We live and die by our decisions; let us separate the important from luxury, if we cannot differentiate needs from wants the Mthwakazi project will fail.
 Far from prioritising what is on our schedule, we will have to schedule our priorities.
 Our role as Mthwakazi citizens is to transform the complex political situation we find ourselves in within the independent Zimbabwe into tiny bits that we will then prioritise.

-As already alluded to in the previous paragraph, I am not against Mthwakazi forging foreign alliances; I view such arrangements as progressive and a fundamental part of the struggle yet I do not think such arrangements should supplant direct investment in our Mthwakazi groups.
-I certainly do not believe our limited financial resources should be redirected away from essential local Mthwakazi projects in pursuit of international partnerships.
+As already alluded to in the previous paragraph, we are not against Mthwakazi forging foreign alliances; we view such arrangements as progressive and a fundamental part of the struggle yet we do not think such arrangements should supplant direct investment in our Mthwakazi groups.
+We certainly do not believe our limited financial resources should be redirected away from essential local Mthwakazi projects in pursuit of international partnerships.

 A bottom up, inside out growth process will be the right approach.
 Let us embrace who we are, strengthen internal confidence and build the vital local structures we require to take Mthwakazi forward.
 When the foundation is strong, it is easier to place the rest of the components, including our friends from the international community, in positions where they will better advance our project.
 It is easier to attract effective foreign attention and interest when you can practically prove confidence in yourself and your dreams.